itmaroon/block-collections/readme.txt

 12. Design Radio

 == Changelog ==
+= 1.4.4 =
+- Fixed the home URL for the link settings of Design Title to be set by front-end rendering.

 = 1.4.3 =
 - In Design Block, when a holiday overlapped with a Saturday, the date style was changed to the Saturday style.
 This has been corrected so that it will be the holiday style.
 - Added a function to display tooltips on Design Buttons.